List of Rehabs in Arkansas

 - The family can become part of the program with family counseling, ensuring that all dynamics of the addiction are addressed.

-- Since the treatment can last anywhere from 30 to 90 days and even longer, the person has ample time to handle any underlying issue that may have contributed to the substance abuse problem.
+- Since the treatment can last anywhere from 30 to 90 days and even longer, the person has ample time to handle any underlying issue that may have contributed to the substance use problem.

-Cost of Treatment in Arkansas
+Paying for Treatment in Arkansas

 Paying for Treatment with Medicaid in Arkansas